Prag8855/aab/content/guides/residence-permit.md

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
-It takes a few weeks to a few months to get a response.
+It takes [a few weeks to a few months](/guides/auslanderbehorde-wait-times) to get a response, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.

+**[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**

 They will email you and give you an appointment date.
 The appointment could be months in the future.

-**[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**

-If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.

 If your current [[National Visa]] or residence permit expires while you wait, don't panic.
 It stays valid until the *[[Ausländerbehörde]]* makes a decision.
 You don't need to leave Germany.

 In most cases, your current [[National Visa]] or [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
-You might get a *[[Fiktionsbescheinigung]]* that allows travel outside of Germany with an expired residence permit.
+You might get a *[[Fiktionsbescheinigung]]*.
+It allows you to travel outside of Germany with your expired residence permit.

 **[If your visa or residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**